fcn06/swarm/README.md

 The configuration directory is your go-to for customizing agent behavior:

-*   `agent_a2a_config.toml`: Configuration for A2A agents.
+*   `agent_a2a_config.toml`: Configuration for A2A agents. ( They can embed mcp agents)
 *   `agent_mcp_config.toml`: Configuration for MCP agents.
 *   `agent_planner_config.toml`: Configuration for the planner agent.

-LLM Models:
-We've found `qwen/qwen3-32b` to be highly effective, especially for MCP interactions.
+LLM Models:  We've found `qwen/qwen3-32b` to be highly effective, especially for MCP interactions.

-Currently, A2A and MCP agents share the same LLM, but the Planner can use a different one (configurable via LLM\_API\_URL in `agent_planner_config.toml`).
+Each model can access to its own LLM.
+The urls are parametrized in config files while API KEY needs to be injected at runtime.

 ### **Running Components**